 Day Trip to Mont St. Michel

 Mont-Saint-Michel is a highlight for any trip to France, and Europe for that matter.
-The historical abbey topped island sits in a picturesque bay and feels more at home in a fairytale than reality.
-The abbey was founded in 966 and holds a claim that the archangel Michel has a role in it’s founding.
+The historical abbey-topped island sits in a picturesque bay and feels more at home in a fairytale than in reality.
+The abbey was founded in 966 and claims that the archangel Michel had a role in its founding.

 With the grand towers and spires of the abbey that sits atop the rock and the winding lanes and back alleyways to discover, it still remains an enchanting place to explore – despite the high visitor numbers.